Deafness in Three Movements

 Happy Birthday Mojo!

 Deaf News Today This is Mojo Mathers birthday (born Nov 23, 1966).
 She became the first member of New Zealand's parliament when she ran as a Green candidate in 2011.
 She was born profoundly deaf and is a lipreader.
-She began to use sign language in the late 2000s New Zealand became the first country to adopt sign language as an official language in 2006.
-Some 25,000 people use sign...
+She began to use sign language in the late 2000s New Zealand became the first country to adopt sign language as an official language in 2006 and now, some 25,000 people ...